julian4554/DiscordBot/README.md

 The provided code defines several asynchronous functions and uses the apscheduler library to schedule and execute these functions at specific intervals.
 <br />

+<h2>Improvements and future ideas</h2>
+Lately i learned a lot about Data Science and Machine Learning Models so i thought about updating the functions.
+I want the Bot to run 24/7 on a Raspberry Pi with Docker but due to the global Semiconductor Shortage and other factors i have yet not ordered a new one where i would run the bot on.
+Anyway if i get one i will update the player analysis of the game function with regression models and more.

 <h2>Languages and Utilities Used</h2>